Most Evil: Scale and criminals

 Stone researched hundreds of killers and their methods and motives to develop his hierarchy of "evil".
 The scale ranges from Category 1, those who kill in self-defense, to the Category 22, serial torturer-murderers.
-Dr. Stone described the categories of the scale in his book The Anatomy of Evil, published in 2009.
-In a follow-up book, The New Evil: Understanding the Emergence of Modern Violent Crime, published in 2019, he and co-author Dr. Gary Brucato, a clinical psychologist and researcher, break down the individual categories of the scale in detail.
+Stone described the categories of the scale in his book The Anatomy of Evil, published in 2009.
+In a follow-up book, The New Evil: Understanding the Emergence of Modern Violent Crime, published in 2019, he and co-author Gary Brucato, a clinical psychologist and researcher, break down the individual categories of the scale in detail.

 Neurologists, psychologists, and other forensic psychiatrists are interviewed on the show in an attempt to examine and profile the minds of notorious killers.
 Partial re-enactments are shown along with news footage, evidence, and reports from locals.
 Neurological, environmental, and genetic factors are examined to help determine what drives a person to kill.
 Background history and pre-meditation are considered when placing an individual on the scale of evil.
 The show indirectly deals with the concepts of morality and ethics.